membrane-io/docs/src/content/docs/concepts/drivers.md

 ## Installing drivers

-To install a driver in your Membrane graph, click the `New` button in the Explorer panel and select `Program Registry`.
+To install a driver in your Membrane graph, click the `New` button in the Navigator panel and select `Program Registry`.
 This will display all drivers and examples in the directory.

 <video src="/cloud-assets/directory.mp4" muted autoplay loop></video>